celluloid/celluloid/README.md

 drop-in replacements for the standard classes, there's no need to rewrite every library just to take advantage of Celluloid::IO's event loop.

-Each individual Celluloid::IO actor can handle many simultaneous IO objects (e.g. TCPSocket connections) and only requires one thread (its own) to do so.
-This is great for servers where you expect large numbers of mostly-idle connections and employing an actor-per-connection model would get too costly.

 Celluloid::IO uses the [nio4r gem](https://github.com/tarcieri/nio4r)
 to monitor IO objects, which provides cross-platform and cross-Ruby implementation access to the high-performance event monitoring system calls